 Sheriff Ana Franklin is soliciting people to join a class action lawsuit against the whistleblowers.
 She is talking to outside attorneys to solicit them to come to Morgan County, Alabama to help her in her endeavor.
 I may be wrong but I can't believe that an elected official should be getting involved in encouraging her employees to file a class action lawsuit against someone who is critical of her.
 Ana is doing what she has always done.
 She is hiding behind her thugs who know damn well that unless they can get rid of the whistleblowers Franklin doesn't have a snowball's chance in Hell of winning a bid for reelection.
 Sheriff Franklin's thugs and thugamuffins know that when Sheriff Ana Franklin's final curtain call comes either through arrests or through being beaten in her next bid for sheriff they will not have jobs.
 Franklin's thugs have reason to worry.

-Sheriff Ana Franklin has worked her butt of to stop the whistleblowers and to date all of her efforts have failed.
-Alas, nothing will stop Sheriff Franklin from using her employees for her on personal gain.
-These are the same employees she has cheated out of thousand of dollars of overtime and regular time.
-These are the same employees that she uses the F Bombs on when she gets pissed.
+Sheriff Ana Franklin has worked her butt off to stop the whistleblowers and to date, all of her efforts have failed.
+Alas, nothing will stop Sheriff Franklin from using her employees for her own personal gain.
+These are the same employees she has cheated out of thousands of dollars of overtime and regular time.
+These are the same employees that she uses the F-Bombs on when she gets pissed.
 These are the same employees that during the good times she wants them to call her Mamma Ana.
 Well! mamma Ana it may be unethical for you to solicit for you to solicit employees to do your dirty work.
 Get a grip sheriff and fight your own dirty battles.

 To help Ana figure out how to pick her battles if she wants to win the war we did a little search for her.